CTheTechGuru/Python-Scripts-Projects/README.md

-# Python Web Automation Script
+# Python Projects and Scripts